Nav

 Key Takeaways

 • It is impossible to accurately predict who will develop a glioma.
 As a result, there are no proven treatments that work to prevent glioma.
-However, it is wise to be aware of risks factors like ionizing radiation, older age, and genetic predisposition.
+However, it is wise to be aware of risks factors like ionizing radiation, older age, and genetic predisposition to understand how to prevent glioblastoma.

 • Keep in mind that risk factors do not guarantee anything.
 Some people might have all the risk factors and never develop gliomas, while others might have no apparent risk factors yet still develop a tumor.